“Your friends make known, O Lord, the glorious splendor of your kingdom.”

 Can anything be done about this?
 Is the situation hopeless?

-I believe a slight adjustment in our evangelistic technique could supplement our global missionary efforts and move the Great Commission forward considerably.
+The situation is not hopeless.
+I am firmly convinced that a slight adjustment in our evangelistic technique could supplement our global missionary efforts and move the Great Commission forward considerably.
+I intend to develop this idea in future blog posts.